What Is Passive Solar Heating?

 Active solar heating

 An active solar heating system harnesses the sun’s energy to increase the temperature of fluid (or sometimes air) that’s run through a heat exchanger to heat the home’s interior.
-This type of solar heating is called “active” because its methods directly incorporate moving parts, appliances and occasionally other sources of power (such as electricity) rather than relying on sunlight alone.
+This type of solar heating is called “active” because its methods directly incorporate moving parts, appliances and occasionally other power sources (such as electricity) rather than relying on sunlight alone.

 Does passive solar heating work?